How To Paint House Numbers On A Sidewalk Curb

 After taping all four sides of your background, it will almost be ready for paint.
 Stand back and make sure your placement is right where you want it and everything appears nice and square.

 As a final check, measure your background on one side, top to bottom, then the other to help ensure it's squareness.
 You can also measure diagonally from one corner to the opposite corner, then compare that to the distance between the other two corners.
 These two measurements will be identical in a perfect rectangle.
+Buy a simple tape measure and keep it handy.

 Once you're satisfied that your background is square, centered in the area of the curb you want the number, and you feel confident that it's the right size, you can tape some painter's masking paper or old newspapers outside the taped area to prevent over spray.